intmus/inttheory22-23/_03-triads-7chords-leadsheet/a1-triads.md

 ### Conclusions

-Having identified the intervallic structures of each triad, we can look at the various *inversions* of these triad.
-This entails knowing:
-- the naming conventions of inversions
-- the shorthand method for labeling inversions
-- a method for determining the chord quality of a triad that is not presented in root position (stacked as two thirds on top of each other.)

 From the simple presentation of the above example, you should have realized that you cannot identify the inversion of the chord until you know the root.
 The simplest method for finding the root for any triad is to re-arrange the pitches until you have a triad that is stacked using only thirds.
 To be clear, this means no fourths, no sixths, and everything within a octave.
 You can even eliminate any duplicate pitches.
 Once you have this simplified arrangement of pitches, you can easily determine the root and quality of the chord using the method above.

 For inversions, it is not necessary to know each interval within a triad, but instead, you only need to identify the chordal member in the bass.